 Pavel Ignatov - Fotolia

 In wireless security, passwords are only half the battle.
-Choosing the proper level of encryption is just as vital, and the right choice will determine whether your wireless LAN is a house of straw or a shielded fortress.
+Choosing the proper level of encryption is just as vital, and the right choice will determine whether your wireless LAN is a house of straw or a resilient fortress.

-Most wireless access points (APs) come with the ability to enable one of three wireless encryption standards: Wired Equivalent Privacy (WEP), Wi-Fi Protected Access (WPA) or WPA2.
+Most wireless access points (APs) come with the ability to enable one of four wireless encryption standards: Wired Equivalent Privacy (WEP), Wi-Fi Protected Access, WPA2 or WPA3.
 Find out below which is best for your wireless security needs.

 Enterprises can use this side-by-side comparison of the four security protocols to explore which one they should use in their wireless networks and when.
 This article also takes a deep dive into the history and technical details of WEP, WPA, WPA2 and WPA3.

 WEP, WPA, WPA2 and WPA3: Which is best?